emperorofmars/stf-unity/readme.md

 ## Extensibility
 The extensibility of this format is a first class feature.
 All implementations must provide an easy way to add and hotload support for additional types.
-By default STF supports only a limited set of features, which can be expected from a 3d file-format.
-These include support for meshes, skinned meshes and therefore armatures, animations, arbitrary materials and textures.
+By default STF supports only a limited set of features which can be expected from a common 3d file-format.
+These include support for meshes, skinned meshes, armatures, animations, materials and textures.

 If for example the included mesh type is not satisfactory, a different mesh type can be implemented.
 These can exist in paralell and will work as long as the importer has support of the one used.
 All types are namespaced, and can be versioned.
-It is the responsibility of the importer/exporter code for a type to handle that.
+It is the responsibility of the importer/exporter code for a type to handle versioning.
+Importers are implemented for each type in an encapsulated manner.
+As such it is trivial to register additional ones.

 Components can have defined relationships to other components and be specific to a target applications.
 Components can extend or override others.
 For example, multiple Social VR applications support one or another library for bone physics.
 None of which are compatible with each other, but they generally work the same.
-A generic component can be used to describe the common features and be conversible to all implemented applications formats, erring on the side of the resulting component not spazzing out.
+A generic STF-component can be used to describe the common features and be conversible to all implemented applications formats, err-ing on the side of the resulting application-component not spazzing out.
 If there exists a dedicated STF-component for a specific application, it can override the basic generic component.
+This way multiple mutually exclusive and application/game-engine specific features can be supported simultanously.

 To extend STF with the ability to represend VR & V-Tubing avatars, the [AVA Proof of Concept](https://github.com/emperorofmars/ava-unity) was created.
 This shows the potential and ease of extending STF.